 For example, in an accident, the plaintiff can suffer injuries; to demonstrate that, they can provide medical bills.
 In the event of property damage, accident victims can provide vehicle repair bills.

 Types of Damages You Can Recover in Texas

 Skilled personal injury lawyers can help recover the following types of damages resulting from an accident in Texas.

 Economic damages are quantifiable and represent the financial losses to the injured victim, including medical expenses, lost wages, property damages, hospital costs, rehabilitation and therapy bills, and loss of earning capacity.

 These types of damages are straightforward and are not as challenging to prove as non-economic damages as they are calculable.

 For example, in a car accident, victims can add all the expenses directly related to economic damages in their injury claims.

 Non-economic damages are not directly linked to economic damages following an accident and are challenging to prove, calculate, or put a value on.

-These are exemplary damages awarded by the court to punish the defendant for their reckless actions or misconduct.
+The court awarded exemplary damages to punish the defendant for their reckless actions or misconduct.

 Counties In Texas We Serve